psanse/BitGraph/README.md

 ## Releases

-The latest release, v1.1.4 (October 2025), remains compatible with C++11, except for GoogleTest, which requires C++14.
+The latest release, v1.1.5 (November 2025), remains compatible with C++11, except for GoogleTest, which requires C++14.

 ## Acknowledgements